 PeopleKeep makes it easy to manage your employee benefits with our cloud-based administration platform.
 We take the hard work out of offering an HRA by performing documentation reviews for all submitted employee expenses, providing customer support, and generating your plan documents to avoid compliance and privacy complications.

-With PeopleKeep, small and midsize organizations can ensure they deploy a compliant health benefit that can be managed in minutes per month.
+With PeopleKeep, small and midsize organizations can ensure they deploy a compliant health benefit that they can manage in just minutes each month.

 Conclusion

-As the cost of traditional health plans grow, HRAs are becoming increasingly popular among small business owners.
+As the cost of traditional health plans grows, HRAs are becoming increasingly popular among small businesses.
 There are several types of HRAs available, including the QSEHRA, ICHRA, and GCHRA.

 1. https://www.congress.gov/bill/114th-congress/house-bill/34